 In 1634, the Ipswich selectmen decreed that “The Neck of Land whereupon the great Hill standeth which is known by the name of the Castle Hill shall remain unto the common use of the Towne forever.”
 The mild weather today beckoned me to Castle Neck for a walk in the dunes, my “forever” favorite cold weather hike.
 I started at the trail entrance on the far right side of the Crane Beach parking lot, and followed the green, red, and blue trails to Essex Bay, then I continued upstream along the Castle Neck River, and crossed back over Castle Neck to Crane Beach.
-I recorded 6.3 miles on my Garmin and used the file to superimpose the route on the Google map below.
-(It was low tide at the beach, which makes it look like I was walking in the ocean!)

 A popular field guide to the natural history of Castle Neck, Ipswich, Massachusetts, with attention to the unusual ecological relationships peculiar to such an area, by Laurence B. White Jr., Museum of Science, Boston.
 Illustrated by Henry B. Kane BY LAURENCE B. WHITE, JR.